juanmera/xmr-stak/README.md

 **XMR-Stak is ready for the POW change of Monero-v7, Aeon-v7, stellite-v4 and Sumukoin-v3**

 XMR-Stak is a universal Stratum pool miner.
-This miner supports CPUs, AMD and NVIDIA gpus and can be used to mine the crypto currency Monero and Aeon.
+This miner supports AMD gpus and can be used to mine the crypto currency Monero and Aeon.

 ## Video setup guide on Windows